johnpfeiffer

 4. The tool/function output is then sent to the LLM

-5. The LLMs final response integrates the user request, the tool output, and the enhanced LLM response
+5. The LLMs final response integrates an LLM answer based on both the user request and the tool output

 You can have multiple tools, and multiple sub loops to process the tool calls sequentially or even in parallel!